-Students may enter the building at 7:00am.
-Car riders reporting before 7:25am are to enter near the Cafeteria door just as bus riders do.
-PARENTS PLEASE PULL ALL THE WAY UP TO THE

-FRONT DOOR, AND THEN ALLOW YOUR STUDENTS TO WALK DOWN THE SIDEWALK TO THE CAFETERIA ENTRANCE.
-PLEASE DO NOT STOP/DROP OFF IN A MANNER THAT WILL BLOCK MORNING TRAFFIC FLOW.
-Parents are not permitted to park, drop off, or pick up students in the parking lots on the side of the building or bus loading zone.
+Students may enter the building at 7:55am for breakfast.
+Bus riders will enter the school building using the front entrance and car and daycare van riders will use the double doors connecting the gym and main hallway.
+Students are tardy at 8:21a.m.
+Any students arriving to school after 8:21 a.m. must be signed in by a parent.
+All students are expected to be out of the building by 3:30p.m.
+Faculty meetings and teacher planning begin as early as 3:30 pm.
+PARENTS PLEASE FOLLOW THE DIRECTION OF THE STAFF DURING STUDENT DROP-OFF AND PICK-UP TO AVOID ISSUES AND DELAYS WITH ARRIVAL AND DISMISSAL.
+ALSO, PLEASE DO NOT STOP/DROP OFF IN A MANNER THAT WILL BLOCK MORNING OR AFTERNOON TRAFFIC FLOW.
+Parents are not permitted to park, drop off, or pick up students in the bus loading area.
 This interferes with bus arrival and dismissal.
-When you are picking up or dropping off your child, be sure to park along the curb in the front of the building after 7:25am.
+When you are picking up or dropping off your child, be sure to park along the curb in the front of the building after 8:21am.
 The driveway should be kept open at all times for easy access and exiting, and for emergency management vehicles.
 Handicap spaces are only available for those who have a valid permit.
+Please see the Friendly Parent reminders posted on doors and below.

-Lamar-Milledge Elementary School Shetina Roulhac, Principal ywanda Holley, Assistant Principal
+Belair Elementary School Shetina Roulhac, Principal Dr. Luricia Parlman, Assistant Principal